Press A Button For Champagne? Taylor Swift & Joe Alwyn Show They Know How To Celebrate A Birthday

 Taylor Swift might prefer to keep her relationship with Joe Alwyn out of the spotlight, but that doesn’t mean she won’t spoil him on his birthday.
 To ring in Alwyn turning 29, he and Swift dined at Bob Bob Ricard, a restaurant in London’s Soho neighborhood, on Friday night.
 Ed Sheeran and his wife, Cherry Seaborn, were also reportedly in attendance.

 This isn’t just your regular posh restaurant, though.
-Many of us have celebrated a birthday (or maybe just a rough weekend) that has left us wishing for an endless disposal of brut champagne, and it appears Swift found a way to make that dream a reality on Alwyn’s special day.
+Many of us have celebrated a birthday (or maybe just a rough weekend) that left us wishing for an endless disposal of brut champagne, and it appears Swift found a way to make that dream a reality on Alwyn’s special day.
 Bob Bob Ricard makes bubbly dreams come true by providing each table with a gold “Press for Champagne” button, ensuring diners are never without a full glass.
-According to the restaurant’s website, it is “famous for pouring more champagne than any other restaurant in the United Kingdom;” the menu boasts 18 different variations, ranging from a £75 bottle to a £395 Dom Péringnon Rosé.
+According to the restaurant’s website, it is “famous for pouring more champagne than any other restaurant in the United Kingdom”; the menu boasts 18 different variations, ranging from a £75 bottle to a £395 Dom Péringnon Rosé.

 Advertisement